 Barberton in the Kruger Lowveld region of Mpumalanga isn’t a place that we were too familiar with before this trip.
 The only time we had ever heard about it before was on the daily weather forecast.
 Apart from its tendency to be partly cloudy with the occasional afternoon thundershower, we really didn’t know what to expect when we arrived.
-This trip has changed all of that.
+As we soon found out however, there are plenty of things to do in Barberton!

 (Subscribe to our YouTube Channel for our latest travel videos!)